xmarduel/pycut/README.md

    + engrave  YES
    + vPocket   NO  (will never be implemented - I do not need this -)
    + drill or peck YES (for circle of radius smaller than the cutter radius)
-- svg items selection and new op with combinaison Union/Diff/Inter/Xor (geometry calculated)
+- svg items selection and op creation with combinaison Union/Diff/Inter/Xor (geometry calculated)
 - preview geom displayed in svg viewer
 - tabs
 - toolpaths displayed in svg viewer